-In physics, an electric power measure of the rate of electrical energy transfer by an electric circuit per unit time.
-Denoted by P and measured using the SI unit of power is the watt or one joule per second.
-Electric power is commonly supplied by sources such as electric batteries and produced by electric generators.
+In physics, electric power measures the rate of electrical energy transfer by an electric circuit per unit of time.
+Denoted by P and measured using the SI unit of power which is watt or one joule per second.
+Electric power is commonly supplied by electric batteries and produced by electric generators.

 Electric Power Definition